drspoulsen/drspoulsen.github.io/cv.md

 * `One Section`  MTH 1309 - Calculus for Business Students

 ### Mentor for Undergraduate Research At Baylor University
-* `Spring 2013` Brooklyn George "On the Stability Region for Dynamic Equations on the Cantor Set."
-* `2014-2015` Matthew Mosely " Applications of Dynamic Equations on Time Scales."
+1. `2014-2015` Matthew Mosely " Applications of Dynamic Equations on Time Scales."
 Honors Thesis on Engineering
+2. `Spring 2013` Brooklyn George "On the Stability Region for Dynamic Equations on the Cantor Set."

 ## Honors

 ### Teaching Awards

-* `May 2015` Baylor University Department of Mathematics Outstanding Graduate Student Teaching Award.
-* `Jan 2023` Cromwell Award for Innovation in Teaching, Cromwell Center for Teaching and Learning, Washington College.
+1. `Jan 2023` Cromwell Award for Innovation in Teaching, Cromwell Center for Teaching and Learning, Washington College.
+2. `May 2015` Baylor University Department of Mathematics Outstanding Graduate Student Teaching Award.

 ### Professional Development Fellowships